-^{ &}quot;The Emperor Alexander," he said, "and the King, already in the month of August, foresaw the termination of the late campaign and its probable results.
-All military combinations seemed to gnarantee that your Majesty would be a prisoner.
+\ "The Emperor Alexander," he said, "and the King, already in the month of August, foresaw the termination of the late campaign and its probable results.
+All military combinations seemed to guarantee that your Majesty would be a prisoner.
 You escaped that danger, Sire; but your army, the élite of France, Germany, and Italy, exists no more, &c.
 Your Majesty invokes your rights to the friendship of the King.
 Permit me to remind you, Sire, of the little value your Majesty attached to it at times when a reciprocity of sentiment would have been useful to Sweden.

+times when a reciprocity of sentiment would have been useful to Sweden.
 When the King, after losing Finland, wrote to your Majesty to beg you to preserve the isles of Aland, you replied to him, 'Apply to the Emperor Alexander-he is great and generous.'"

-of Prussia at Dresden, April 27th, and believed that he regretted the step he had been forced to take by Russia,+ and feared the result ; and a little later the Prussian ministers were all anxious to draw out of the contest.
+De Maistre wrote to the King of Sardinia, March 19th, that "the Russians were disappointed in not finding a powerful diversion in Italy.
+England," adds the Count, "has certainly very fine sides, but terrible prejudices.
+The Sicilian operations shock policy, and I might say probity."
+On April 30th he writes, "Poland is entirely conquered; a Russian governor seated at Warsaw; Prussia is free, and the King, who has made common cause with the Emperor, reigns quietly in his capital.
+The Emperor and King protect the French, Bavarian, and Würtemberg of Prussia at Dresden, April 27th, and believed that he\ regretted the step he had been forced to take by Russia, † and feared the result; and a little later the Prussian ministers were all anxious to draw out of the contest.
 Before the Prussian minister left Paris, Napoleon convinced him of the hopelessness of Prussian resistance.
-"The Russians." he said, "would never hazard a war beyond their own frontiers.
+"The Russians," he said, "would never hazard a war beyond their own frontiers.
 Kutuzov was their only general."
-But in spite of boasting‡ that he could dictate a peace wherever he chose to the Czar, he sent Caulaincourt early in May, after having obtained what he called a victory, to offer peace to Alexander at Austria and Saxony's expense, proving that he did not underrate the strength and ability of his enemy.
-He knew that the Russians had with an inferior force defeated the French, and that he had never gained a battle against them without a heavy loss.
+But in spite of boasting! that he could dictate a peace wherever he chose to the Czar, he sent Caulaincourt early in May, after having obtained what he called a victory, to offer peace to Alexander at Austria and Saxony's expense, proving that he did not underrate the strength and ability of his enemy.
+He knew that the Russians had with an inferior force defcated the French, and that he had never gained a battle against them without a heavy loss.
 What might not be expected if they ever succeeded in outnumbering their enemies?